 - Premium or long-term subscription.

 This is basically your subscription funnel, where you should track users and encourage their transition to the next stage with timely automated messages.
-The most common scenarios include onboarding newcomers, offering subscription upgrades when users see additional value of the app, stimulating purchases with special discounts, winning back churned users, and more.
+The most common scenarios include onboarding newcomers, offering subscription upgrades when users see the additional value in the app, stimulating purchases with special discounts, winning back churned users, and more.

 Here is an example of a customer journey for new users of a health app, from onboarding to the premium subscription upgrade:

 Let your audience know there is a paid subscription

 The most effective strategies when it comes to increasing revenue for subscription apps depend on the growth stage of the company.